MeelahMe/cv-rag-system/docs/system_design_overview.md

 ## Conclusion

 This system is designed to be practical, modular, and extensible — demonstrating real-world backend architecture, DSA principles applied in service design (e.g., nearest neighbor search), multilingual ML integration, and production-readiness.

-It balances clean engineering with a focus on deployment, security, and user-centric features — reflecting professional standards expected at FAANG and top-tier companies.
+It balances clean engineering with a focus on deployment, security, and user-centric features.